growdigital/Notes/show/app.md

 Allotments and community orchard are the perfect entrance to transition to **sustainable gardening and agriculture**, and the show gardens and workshops provide the necessary  education, sharing and income.

+---

+Our community is Newcastle Emlyn.
+Allotmenteers will benefit, plus wider businesses (cafes, accommodation) from increase in visitors. ecotourism.
+Famililes.
+Schools will benefit, education and also food. food bank?
+Not emlyn.
+Engaging people who do not usually engage - pupils! people who just want to grow veg for their family.

+> how you will work with people who do not  usually engage in climate action

+We propose to create an allotment, community orchard and food forest show gardens, with a sustainable building for workshops and as community hub.

+project will be delivered in newcastle emlyn

+outcomes:
+1. Creation of allotment & community orchard
+2. Shift to sustainable gardening practices
+3. A blueprint for other projects.
+4. Increased visitors for town

 * About your community and who will benefit – especially how you will work with people who do not  usually engage in climate action.
 * What you propose to do.
 * Where your project will be delivered.